VIKI-R: Coordinating Embodied Multi-Agent Cooperation via Reinforcement Learning

 \subsection{Experimental Setup}

 \paragraph{Training Paradigms and Baselines} To assess the impact of different training strategies on performance and generalization, we compare the following methods: (1)Ans-SFT: a supervised fine‐tuning (SFT) approach focusing solely on answer generation.
 (2)VIKI-R-Zero: a reinforcement learning (RL) variant that applies GRPO directly, without any prior CoT activation.
 (3)VIKI-R: our two‐phase scheme—first SFT on a small CoT‐annotated subset, followed by GRPO‐based RL.
 All variants use Qwen2.5‐VL‐Instruct \cite{bai2025qwen2} as the base model in both 3B and 7B sizes to study the effect of model scale.
 For a comprehensive comparison, we include open‐source models\cite{bai2025qwen2,li2024llavaov}and leading closed‐source systems GPT‐4o \cite{openai2024gpt4ocard}, gemini-2.5-flash-preview \cite{gemini}) and claude-3.7-sonnet\cite{anthropic2024claude} as baselines.
-Detailed hyperparameters and additional setup information are provided in Supplementary Section C. \paragraph{Evaluation Metrics} We adopted task-specific metrics to evaluate performance across the three stages of the \bname{}.
+Detailed hyperparameters and additional setup information are provided in Appendix \ref{sec:implementation-details}.

+\paragraph{Evaluation Metrics} We adopted task-specific metrics to evaluate performance across the three stages of the \bname{}.
 For agent activation (VIKI-L1), we report classification accuracy based on whether the selected agents match the ground truth.
 For task planning (VIKI-L2), we evaluate accuracy based on whether the predicted plan is both feasible and no longer than the ground-truth plan, reflecting correctness and execution efficiency.
 For trajectory perception (VIKI-L3), we evaluate the predicted trajectories using RMSE, Hausdorff Distance (HD)~\cite{huttenlocher1993hausdorff} and Discrete Fréchet Distance (DFD)~\cite{eiter1994frechet}, which measure spatial and temporal alignment with ground-truth motion paths.